Mechanical Properties of Solids Class 11 Notes

 What are the Mechanical Properties of Solids?

 Mechanical properties of solids elaborates the characteristics such as the resistance to deformation and their strength.
 Strength is the ability of an object to withstand the applied stress, to what extent can it bear the stress.
 Resistance to deformation is how resistant any object is to the change of shape.
-If the resistance to deformation is less, the object can easily change its shape and the vice versa.
+If the resistance to deformation is less, the object can easily change its shape and vice versa.

 Therefore, some of the mechanical properties of solids include:

 Elasticity: When we stretch an object, it changes its shape and when we leave, it regains its shape.
 Or we can say it is the property to regain the original shape once the external force is removed.
 Example: Spring

 Plasticity: When an object changes its shape and never comes back to its original shape even when external force is removed.
 It is the property of permanent deformation.
 Example: Plastic materials.

 Ductility: When an object can be pulled in thin sheets, wires or plates, it has the ductile properties.
 It is the property of being drawn into thin wires/sheets/plates.
 Example: Gold or Silver